 - The teacher explains the grammar rule usage

 - Ask if I understand, if not, explain with more examples

 - If there’s time, we talk about anything in Spanish

-Grammar, speaking and reading comprehension is incorporated in a 90 min session.
+Grammar, speaking, and reading comprehension are incorporated in a 90 min session.
 I find it effective for me.
-But when I shared it to a friend she said it’s boring.
+But when I shared it with a friend she said it’s boring.
 That’s understandable, each learner is different and it’s always very important for a teacher to know what works for each student.
 This skill can be best attained through dealing with people from different nationalities with very different backgrounds, and here, Ana shows her brilliant pedagogical insights.
 She has been teaching for many years and is also offering Skype lessons.
 I definitely recommend her.